seblessa/SmartGrid/ReadME.md

 ## Explanation of our thought process

-We started by creating two agents `GridControllerAgent` and `PowerGeneratorAgent`.
+We started by creating two agents `GridControllerAgent` and `PowerGeneratorAgent` and `EnergyConsumerAgent`.
-Then we tested the messaging system between the two agents.
+Then we tested the messaging system between the three agents.
+After that we created an environment for the agents to interact with each other.